Why Amazon Feedback & Customer Service Go Hand in Hand

 Where am I going with this line of thought?
 Allow me to explain.

 So, the next time that annoying buyer repurchases your lowest-margin item for the tenth time (complaining all the way), think twice before taking the order for granted.
 If you're worried about feedback from a particular customer and use FeedbackFive, you can always "opt out" a buyer from solicitation.
-(This is an option on the My Orders page.)
 Another approach might involve discontinuing the profit-killing SKU altogether.
 After all, an item that generates little profit but requires significant support can be doubly damaging - both to your seller reputation and your bottom line.

 Feedback Serves as a Lifeline for the Frustrated Customer

 Putting your own business aside for a moment, think about a time when a fellow Amazon merchant provided you (the buyer) with less-than-stellar service.
 Perhaps you never received your item (despite the tracking details, which showed your package as "delivered").
 Or perhaps the item arrived, but it was broken.
 How did you react?
 What action did you take?

 Of course, being the nice person that you are, you gave the seller every benefit of the doubt.
 You started by politely messaging the seller, asking for a friendly update.
 When that didn't work, you sent another email - but to no avail.
 You were being ignored, which added to your frustration.
 Thankfully, you had a secret weapon in your back pocket: negative feedback.
 In your final attempt to reach the seller, you pointed out that you'd have no choice but to leave a bad rating.
 Miraculously, the seller responded and apologized profusely for "overlooking" your prior two emails.
 Funny how that worked out.

 From the buyer's perspective, it's obvious why feedback is so important - especially when things go south.